-(6) The churn rate is calculated at the ratio of subscribers who disconnected from the company's services and subscribers who became inactive during the period, to the average number of active subscribers during the period.
-After adjustment for eliminated subscribers (see comment 7 below), the churn rate for 2011 is 19.4%.
+(5) The churn rate is calculated at the ratio of subscribers who disconnected from the company's services and subscribers who became inactive during the period, to the average number of active subscribers during the period.

-(7) Due to increased movement of subscribers to pre-paid plans in the initial months after reduction of the exit penalties, Telephone decided not to include subscribers who had made no outgoing calls during the fourth quarter in the number of active subscribers.
-As a result, Telephone eliminated 91,000 subscribers.
+(6) Due to increased movement of subscribers to pre-paid plans in the initial months of 2011 after reduction of the exit penalties, Pelephone decided not to include subscribers who had made no outgoing calls during the fourth quarter in the number of active subscribers.
+As a result, Pelephone eliminated 91,000 subscribers.
 These subscribers were eliminated retrospectively from each quarter in which they were moved to the pre-paid plans.
 Consequently, figures for subscribers, ARPU, MOU and churn rates were retroactively adjusted in each quarter.